NSAPH-Data-Processing/us_census_zcta_time_series/README.md

 ## Processing Rules

 **Processing rules applied in census_zcta.py**

-The ACS is an ongoing survey that collects responses every day of the year.
-The ACS estimates do not represent a specific point in time during the collection period, but rather a pooling of the data collected during the entire period.
-For 1-year estimates, the ACS uses data collected in that calendar year — January 1 through December 31.
-Similarly, the 5-year estimates use data collected over a 5-year period.
-For example, the 2016-2020 5-year estimates will use ACS data collected from January 1, 2016, through December 31, 2020.
-Read further about the period estimates [here.](https://www.census.gov/newsroom/blogs/random-samplings/2022/03/period-estimates-american-community-survey.html)

 To align with the aggregated nature of ACS estimates over 5-year periods, a specific processing rule is employed within the project.
 Each dataset generated from ACS data is internally tagged to a year that is 2 years prior.
 This tagging ensures that the data extracted in a given year corresponds to the ACS data collected 2 years later, providing consistency with the 5-year estimates.